 Mount Maunganui Campground and the Oceanside Hotel, circa 1930's.
 No apartment towers, no leaky buildings, but also a rather bare looking Mount Dury.

 Leisure Island and the Mount Sound Shell, 1966.
 A far cry from the patch of dirt that is their now.
-But we're all happy the animals are back where they should be.
+But it is much better the animals are back where they should be.